 - Make it uniquely your own.
 Use your company logo and colors to make the survey mirror your branding.

 - Include clear questions.
 The customer satisfaction survey questions you ask are key to this process.
 We’ll dive into this more later.

 - Review before sending.
 Be sure to proofread your survey before sending it to customers.
 Better yet, ask a colleague to proofread it for you.
 Mistakes or typos look unprofessional.

 - Make your survey email subject line enticing.
 You may even consider offering a reward for completed surveys with a subject line such as “Share your feedback for a chance to win a gift card.”

 - Write an effective email invitation.
 Surveys are generally sent via email, and the contents of that email are important.
 Try to keep it short and sweet and let the reader know how long the survey will take (shorter is typically better).

 - Include a call to action (CTA).
-This is a simple link or button that directs readers to your online survey.
-Be sure it stands out to your reader.
-If they can’t find the survey, they won’t take the survey.
+This simple link or button directs readers to your online survey.
+They won’t take the survey if they can’t find it.

 - Decide who to send your survey to.
 Sometimes you may want a broad survey that includes all customers on your mailing list, and at other times you may want to be more specific, such as customers who have bought a product or service in the past 30 days.

 - Give your email a final review and send it.
 Ensure there are no grammatical errors in your email and that all the links work correctly.